 - There were no people receiving end of life support at the time of our inspection.
-The team occasionally supported people with end of life care and they would work closely with other professionals to ensure people had a dignified and pain free death. - The service had explored people's preferences and choices in relation to end of life care.
+The team occasionally supported people with end of life care and they worked closely with other professionals to ensure people had a dignified and pain free death. - The service had explored people's preferences and choices in relation to end of life care.
 These were recorded and included spiritual needs, funeral arrangements and preferences relating to support. - Staff had received training in end of life care and knew how to support people and families.
-Staff told us they now had time to support people during end of life care.